 For each fit, we initialize the sampler with four walkers per parameter and run for 50,000 steps.
 We first conduct an initial fit with 12,500 steps, corresponding to 25\% of the total run, and use the maximum-probability parameters from this preliminary fit as the starting positions for the final 50,000-step run.
 To ensure convergence, we discard the first 30,000 steps, or 60\% of the total run, as burn-in, retaining only the posteriors from fully converged walkers.
 We check convergence through visual inspection of trace plots and corner plots, as well as by computing the integrated autocorrelation time \citep{emcee}.
 For both orders, the retained number of steps per walker exceeded 50 times the autocorrelation length.

-We fit our spectral light curves by binning the data by pixel with 5 pixels per bin and again normalize the light curves to the first eclipse.
+We fit our spectral light-curves by binning the data by pixel with 5 pixels per bin and again normalize the light-curves to the first eclipse.
 For Order 2, we exclude wavelengths longer than $0.85 \, \mu$m to prevent overlap with Order 1.
-This results in 113 spectral light curves for Order 2 and 409 for Order 1.
+This results in 113 spectral light-curves for Order 2 and 409 for Order 1.

-We fix the four orbital parameters to the median values obtained from the posteriors of white light curve analysis: $t_0 =60244.520345$ MJD for Order 1, $t_0 =60244.520412$ MJD for Order 2, $P_{\rm orb} = 1.274925$ days, $a/R_* = 3.8002$ and $i= 88.345^\circ$.
-Systematics parameters are assigned Gaussian priors centered on their best-fit values from the white light curve fit, with standard deviations set to the corresponding measurement uncertainties.
-Rather than fitting a separate GP model at each wavelength, we scale the mean GP model from the white light curve fit by introducing a scaling factor, $k_{\rm GP}(\lambda)$ \citep[e.g.,][]{radica_2024_muted,Coulombe2025-LTT-NIRISS-PC}.
-Additionally, we fix the projected area of the planet, determined from $R_{\rm sub}/R_\ast$, based on the fit of Order 1 white light curve ($R_{\rm sub}/R_\mathrm{p} = 1.157 \pm 0.023$).
+We fix the four orbital parameters to the median values obtained from the posteriors of white light-curve analysis: $t_0 =60244.520345$ MJD for Order 1, $t_0 =60244.520412$ MJD for Order 2, $P_{\rm orb} = 1.274925$ days, $a/R_* = 3.8002$ and $i= 88.345^\circ$.
+Systematics parameters are assigned Gaussian priors centered on their best-fit values from the white light-curve fit, with standard deviations set to the corresponding measurement uncertainties.
+Rather than fitting a separate GP model at each wavelength, we scale the mean GP model from the white light-curve fit by introducing a scaling factor, $k_{\rm GP}(\lambda)$ \citep[e.g.,][]{radica_2024_muted,Coulombe2025-LTT-NIRISS-PC}.
+Additionally, we fix the projected area of the planet, determined from $R_{\rm sub}/R_\ast$, based on the fit of Order 1 white light-curve ($R_{\rm sub}/R_\mathrm{p} = 1.157 \pm 0.023$).
 This value is consistent within 1$\sigma$ of the result from \cite{Delrez2016-discovery} ($R_{\rm sub}/R_\mathrm{p} = 1.124 \pm 0.026$).
-For the stellar variability model in Order 2, we fix the phase offset to the best-fit value from the white light curve fit and constrain the amplitude using a Gaussian prior informed by the white light curve results.
+For the stellar variability model in Order 2, we fix the phase offset to the best-fit value from the white light-curve fit and constrain the amplitude using a Gaussian prior informed by the white light-curve results.

 This leaves eight astrophysical parameters as free parameters at each wavelength: the planet-to-star radius ratio ($R_{\rm p}/R_\ast$), the quadratic limb-darkening coefficients ($q_1, q_2$), the eclipse depth ($F_{\rm day}$), and the sinusoidal phase variation parameters ($C_1, C_2, D_1, D_2$) which are assigned wide uniform priors to allow for flexibility in the fit.